Z3FR3N/DiaTool/README.md

 # DiaTool

-The aim of this terminal script is to visualize in a compact way all the information regarding the machine in which it's running, to "diagnose" (hence, the name) the hardware.
+The aim of this script is to display in a compact way all the information regarding the machine, it's meant to be a tool to "diagnose" (hence, the name) the hardware and the network.
 If you have git installed in your system, you can obtain this script simply running:

 ```bash
 git clone  https://github.com/Z3FR3N/DiaTool
 ```
-To run the script simply type from the terminal:
+To run the script simply type from the terminal (from the folder):

 ```bash
 python3 DiaTool.py